ismailmubarik/AWS-SAA-C02-Course/README.md

 Different sizes and capabilities.
 All use On-Demand Billing - Per second.
 Only pay for what you consume.

-Local on-host storage or **Elastic Block Storage**
+Local on-host storage or **Elastic Block Storage** which network storage made available to the EC2 instance.

 Pricing based on:

 - CPU
-- Memory
+- Memory - Super fast memory to store data that is currently being worked omn like RAM I guess?
-- Storage
+- Storage - Provided by EBS for medium term data`
 - Networking

 Extra cost for any commercial software the instance deploys with.